HypeHound/downpay-docs/docs/Intro to Downpay/1-overview.md

 Downpay includes many features to help enable payment flexibility with many more on the way.
 Some features are only avaiable for certain pricing plans.
 Some of Downpay's key features are:

-* Taking deposits per product on your store or deferred payment per product
+* Deposits based on % or $ price of a product on your store or offering deferred payment per product
 * Manual and automatic payment collection
-* Storefront payment option content customization
+* Storefront purchase options content customization
-* Order tags and scheduled order status for future fulfillments
+* Order tags by purchase option name and scheduled order status for future fulfillments
 * Customer payment method changes and/or cancellations
 * Customer purchase options cancellation policy at checkout

 :::tip Note
 Hypehound encourages merchants to review [Shopify’s guidelines](https://help.shopify.com/en/manual/products/purchase-options/pre-orders) for managing preorder purchase options and also understand the current limitations.
 :::

 ## Pricing plans